radian-software/straight.el/README.md

   your Emacs configuration.
 Package state is defined entirely by your init-file and (optional) lockfile, with no extra persistent data floating around.
-* Specify package descriptions using a powerful recipe format that supports everything from [MELPA recipes][melpa-recipe-format] and more.
+* Specify package descriptions using a powerful format based on [MELPA recipes][melpa-recipe-format] (with a familiar but improved syntax).
 * [`use-package`][use-package] integration.
 * Modular: you can install your packages manually and straight.el will load them for you.
 Or you can also have straight.el install your